Event Management - Conversion Course - Grangegorman

 Applicants should possess a primary degree at honours level (2.2 grade or higher) or equivalent.
 In addition, applicants may be required to complete an admission interview.

-Note: Due to the considerable competition for our postgraduate programmes satisfying the minimum entry requirement is not a guarantee of a place.
-Depending on the programme of study applications will be assessed based on candidates? academic grades and may also take into account applicants? work/life experience.
-The DIT recognises both REL and RPL.
-Applicants may also be required to attend for interview for specific programmes.
+Note: Due to the considerable competition for our postgraduate courses satisfying the minimum entry requirement is not a guarantee of a place.
+Depending on the course of study applications will be assessed based on candidates? academic grades and may also take into account applicants work/life experience.
+TU Dublin recognises both REL and RPL.
+Applicants may also be required to attend for interview for specific courses.

 Application dates